Frequently Asked Questions

 - Student eligibility requirements for continued enrollment in college credit dual enrollment courses must include the maintenance of a 3.0 unweighted high school grade point average or higher.

-- New dual enrollment applicants and students that have been out for three (3) consecutive semesters need a college readiness score on a common placement test adopted by the State Board of Education which indicates the student is ready for college-level coursework.
+- New Dual Enrollment applicants and students that have been out for three (3) or more consecutive semesters need a college readiness score on a common placement test adopted by the State Board of Education which indicates the student is ready for college-level coursework.

 - College ready cut off scores can be viewed at:http://www.fldoe.org/schools/higher-ed/fl-college-system/common-placement-testing.stml

-- If the student wants to take a math course, the student must also take the ALEKS placement test located at http://www.aleks.com/fiu.
+- If the student wants to take a math course, the student must also take the ALEKS placement test with the Testing Office.
+Please go to their website, http://tesing.fiu.edu/, to schedule the exam.
+If there are any additional questions, please contact them at 305-348-2441.

 - Courses must count toward high school graduation.

-- Remedial, physical education skills, and some recreation courses are not available for dual enrollment.
+- Remedial, physical education skills, and some recreational courses are not available for Dual Enrollment.

 - These courses may be taken before, during, or after school or during the summer.